 Sarria is an ancient riverside town, with remnants of an old quarter, chapels and monastery.
 Now it is a busy town with all facilities.

 There are direct trains form Barcelona or trains with changes coming from Madrid.
 The nearest airport is at Santiago de Compostela.
-From the airport there are taxis or a bus service (with changes) to Sarria.
+We will pick up at 8am from Santiago de Compostela for a transfer to Sarria.
+Late morning we will arrive in the small village of Montan and spend the afternoon walking to Sarria.
 Overnight: Sarria/nearby (D)

 Day 2.
 Sarria to Portomarin.
 23kms/5.5 hours walking

 Our second day on the Camino.
 You will walk along quiet country roads, through woodland, farm land and small villages.
 The path passes into wine country and Portomarin is famous for its brandy.
 The path is undulating and gently rising around 200 metres to the highest point and then descends around 260 metres to Portomarin.
 The old town was flooded to create the Mino Reservoir.
 Important heritage buildings were moved to the current site in the 1960’s.
 Overnight: Portomarin/nearby (B,D)

 Day 3.
 Portomarin to Palas de Rei.
 25.5kms/6.00-6.5 hours

 There are a few miles of road walking along this stretch but the roads are quiet.
 A slightly steeper ascent of around 300 metres this morning, and then a descent of around 150 metres.
 We pass through some small interesting villages including Gonzar with a Romanesque church and Ligonde.
 Good views from Alto Rosario before arriving in Palas de Rei (Palace of the King).Overnight: Palas de Rei/Melide area (B,D)

 Day 4.
 Palas de Rei to Melide.
 15.0kms/4.0 hours